jemalmazar/RED-p4-gl-encounters-app/README.md

 **Project Description**

- A single page application where the users enter information about themselves and their encounters with aliens.
+ A single-page application where the users enter information about themselves and their encounters with aliens.

 **Tools & Methods Used**